Kishorevijay07/Heart-Rate-Monitor/README.md

 | recordedAt | TIMESTAMP  | Time of heart rate recording   |

 **Database Relationship:**
--Each patient can have multiple heart rate records.
--The heart_rates table should have a foreign key referencing the patients table.
+-Each patient can have multiple heart rate records ,The heart_rates table should have a foreign key referencing the patients table.
 ##
 **Relationship Explanation:**
--One-to-Many Relationship: One patient can have many heart rate records.
--The patientId in heart_rates is a foreign key linking it to the patients table.
+-**One-to-Many Relationship:** One patient can have many heart rate records,he patientId in heart_rates is a foreign key linking it to the patients table.
--ON DELETE CASCADE ensures that if a patient is deleted, their heart rate records are also removed.
+,ON DELETE CASCADE ensures that if a patient is deleted, their heart rate records are also removed.
 ##

 ## API Endpoints 🔥